sentenial/developer-docs/pages/prodNuapay/np_appreasons.md

 CT093	   | UltimateDebtor PrivateId Other SchemeName either 'code' or 'proprietary' is allowed.
-CT094	   | StructuredRemittanceInformation cannot be provided in addition to RemittanceInformation CT095	   | The Collection reference must be unique per originator
+CT094	   | StructuredRemittanceInformation cannot be provided in addition to RemittanceInformation CT095	   | The Collection reference must be unique per originator CT096	   | Credit Transfer is not in a valid status to be Recalled.
+CT097	   | Credit Transfer can not be recalled as it is a part of HCM batch.

 <div class="datatable-end"></div>
 ### CT Collection Application Error codes